share on

 According to MOM data, Singapore remains as one of the top three countries to have a high labour participation rate among other major cities with an aging population.

-New data on Singapore’s labour market, released by the Manpower Research and Statistics Department of the Ministry of Manpower (MOM), reflects that the country has performed well overall this year with an expanding workforce, low labour underutilisation and a rising nominal and real income.
+New data on Singapore’s labour market, released by the Manpower Research and Statistics Department (MRSD) of the Ministry of Manpower (MOM), reflects that the country has performed well overall this year with an expanding workforce, low labour underutilisation and a rising nominal and real income.
 The annual Labour Force in Singapore Advance Release 2024 report also stated that income inequality gap has also been narrowing and employment rate for persons with disabilities rising.
 This indicates that the labour market has become a more inclusive space.

 However, due to the rising proportion of seniors, labour force participation continues to decline for the third year in a row.
 This has in turn reduced the country’s old-age support ratio by half from 6.0 in 2014 to 3.5 in 2024 and is projected to further reduce to 2.7 in 2030.
-To adapt to the aging workforce, efforts have been ongoing to enhance the employment and employability of senior workers and will continue to place high importance on this aspect of support.
-Despite all that, Singapore still remains as the top three country to have a high labour force participation rate among other major cities with an aging population.

-Other key findings conducted by MOM include:
+Other key findings shared include:

 1. Job mobility